stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/04-add-tekton-pipeline-to-demo-app/add-pipeline.md

 Key Result

 - Push artifacts to nexus
-- Update the gitops repository via pipeline
+- Update the GitOps repository via pipeline
 - Release new version